How To Test The Ford Mass Air Flow (MAF) Sensor

 MAF Sensor Circuit Descriptions

-Whether your Ford, Mercury or Lincoln car has a MAF sensor with 4 or 6 wires (coming out of the connector) their circuits share the circuit descriptions.
+Whether your Ford, Mercury or Lincoln vehicle has a MAF sensor with 4 or 6 wires (coming out of the connector), their circuits share the same circuit descriptions.

-Photo 1 of 2, in the image viewer, is that of a 4 wire MAF sensor.
-This is a non intake air temp (IAT) sensor MAF sensor.
+Photo 1 of 2 in the image viewer is that of a 4-wire MAF sensor.
+This is a MAF sensor without an intake air temperature (IAT) sensor.

-Photo 2 of 2 is of a MAF with 6 wires, since it has the IAT sensor integrated with the assembly.
+Photo 2 of 2 shows a 6-wire MAF since the IAT sensor is integrated into the assembly.

-You'll notice that the photos (in the image viewer) have the MAF connectors lettered A thru' F (If you look closely at the MAF sensor housing, you'll see these letters on it too).
+You'll notice that in the photos (in the image viewer) the MAF connectors are lettered A through F (if you look closely at the MAF sensor body, you'll see those letters on it too).
 I'll be using these letters for the circuit descriptions.

 Here's the description of each circuit below: